 Sallie Mae Scholarship Search:

 A free account is required to use this scholarship search engine, but the huge amount of scholarships the site discovers is worth the minute-or-two registration process.
-Some scholarships found in this engine will require their own registration, so be prepared.
+Some scholarships found in this engine will require their own registration.